 An introduction to hands-on programming

 This is a unique opportunity for final year undergraduate mathematicians, engineers and scientists, with little or no previous software experience, to find out if a career in software development is for them.
-Run over seven weeks during the summer months in our Cambridge offices, the Bootcamp provides an intensive crash-course into both computer science concepts and hands-on programming, with a bespoke curriculum and an eye towards real-world software engineering.
+Run over eight weeks with several intakes throughout the year, the Graduate Scheme provides an intensive crash-course into both computer science concepts and hands-on programming, with a bespoke curriculum and an eye towards real-world software engineering.
 It is hard work but fun!

 "My favourite task was the implementation of a shortest path algorithm in C, where we iteratively improved the run-time of the algorithm using different data structures until it took a fraction of the time it did to start.
 If applying for the bootcamp then prepare to be challenged: one of the internal tasks provided was a pre-interview test for a software engineering position at StarLeaf!
 You learn a lot very quickly and are mentored all the way through by StarLeaf engineers who are more than happy to answer any questions you might have."

 Rhys Roberts, Software Bootcamp (2018) - Graduate Software Engineer (Present)

 “The best thing about the Bootcamp were our tutors.
 They were all StarLeaf software engineers and aside from being incredibly nice, they were also incredibly smart and good programmers.
 The working atmosphere at StarLeaf was also great.
 It is very relaxed and informal, you get to know everyone in the first few days and then keep meeting them in the office, at lunch or in the socials.
 I would definitely recommend this experience to anyone wanting to become a software engineer.”

 Sara Troyas, Software Bootcamp (2018)